What is Compost? A Brief Guide to the Black Stuff

 What Exactly is Compost?

 In simple terms, compost is a way to take dead organic material and turn it into something that can help feed living things.
 It can be composed of simple things like grass cuttings, hedge trimmings, or plants that have served their purpose.
-You can also use things like manure, kitchen waste, or even coffee grindings if you have them.
-Compost is created as these organic compounds break down over time and create a soil like substance that is fertile for plants and vegetables in the garden.
+You can also use things like manure, kitchen waste, or even coffee grounds if you have them.
+Compost is created as these organic compounds break down over time and create a soil-like substance that is fertile for plants and vegetables in the garden.

 The short answer is yes.
-By regularly adding compost to your garden you are investing in its long-term health and providing nutrients that will allow your garden to grow and thrive.
+By regularly adding compost to your garden, you are investing in its long-term health and providing nutrients that will allow your garden to grow and thrive.
 If you want to experiment, try growing a part of your garden with compost and one without and see the results.
 Grass will be greener, plants will be larger and more fully flowered, and vegetables will be larger.
 Of course, adding compost to your garden is a long-term solution and will require persistence before any results are seen.
-It will be worth it in the end though.
+It will be worth it in the end, though.

 There are many types of compost, but they generally fall into five categories:

-This type of compost is made from peat blended with a variety of different ingredients like fertiliser, perlite, sand, perlite, vermiculite, some form of wetting agent and grit.
+This type of compost is made from peat blended with a variety of different ingredients like fertiliser, perlite, sand, perlite, vermiculite, some form of wetting agent, and grit.
 Because of the many different additives, it can come in a variety of formulations.

 Peat is commonly known as potting compost and is sold in smaller bags for use when planting into containers or planters.
-Due to its low cost and availability it is the most widely used compost.
+Due to its low cost and availability, it is the most widely used compost.

-Loam compost is a combination of different soils that make it ideal for growing plants.
+Loam compost is a combination of different soils that makes it ideal for growing plants.
 It is composed of clay, sand, and silt, allowing the soil to have the benefits of each without any of their negative properties.